VermeilChan/MetalSlug6Font/SUPPORTED.md

 - Question Mark (?)
 - Quotation Marks - Double ("), Single (')
 - File: scan-2.py
-- Semicolon (;)
+- Semicolon ( ; )
 - Slash (/)
 - Tilde (~)
-- Underscore (_)
+- Underscore ( _ )
 - Vertical Bar (|)

 Thank you for using this font and its supported characters!
-If you have any questions, you can check the assets folder at https://github.com/VermeilChan/MetalSlugFont/tree/experimental/Assets
+If you have any questions, you can check the [assets](https://github.com/VermeilChan/MetalSlugFont/tree/experimental/Assets) folder.